 Then 1994 arrived, and life in the Cyimbili Hills, and across Rwanda, was turned upside down.

-An estimated 800,000 people were killed over the course of 100 days during the Rwandan Genocide in 1994.
+An estimated 800,000 people were killed over the course of 100 days during the Rwandan Genocide.
 Communities and villages were left broken and uninhabitable – including that of Cyimbili.
 The coffee plantation was destroyed.
 The community struggled to grow food, and found themselves without clean water, electricity, sanitation and shelter.
 Hope, they say, had vanished.

 “It’s not easy to state the situation after the Genocide, because it didn’t take only lives, but everything,” says Jean Nepo.
 “Cyimbili Hills and the community were also destroyed.
 Coffee plantation trees were destroyed, infrastructures were damaged.
 People fled to different regions including to our surrounding countries.”